nvda-es/TeleNVDA/readme.md

 ## Send Ctrl+Alt+Del
 While sending keys, it is not possible to send the CTRL+Alt+del combination normally.
 If you need to send CTRL+Alt+del, and the remote system is on the secure desktop, use this command.

+## Send toggle key between local and remote computer
+Usually when you press the assigned gesture to switch between the local and the remote machine, it won't be sent to the remote machine; it will switch between the local machine and the remote machine instead.

+If you need to send this or any gesture to the remote machine, you can override this behavior for the next immediate gesture by activating the ignore next gesture script.

+By default, this script is assigned to the control + f11 key.
+This gesture can be changed from NVDA Input Gestures Dialog.

+When this script is called, the next gesture will be ignored and will be sent to the remote machine, including the gesture to activate the ignore next gesture script.
+Once the next gesture has been sent, it will return to the usual behavior.

 ## Remotely Controlling an Unattended Computer